 This section has examples of cases when you need to update your code to use static typing, and ideas for working around issues if mypy doesn’t work as expected.
-Statically typed code is often identical to normal Python code, but sometimes you need to do things slightly differently.
+Statically typed code is often identical to normal Python code (except for type annotations), but sometimes you need to do things slightly differently.

 Can’t install mypy using pip¶